louiscenter/your-first-choo-app/README.md

 Awesome!
 Let's recap what we just did:

-- First, we created a file called `main.js` inside of a new folder called `components`.
+- First, we created a file called `main.js` inside of a new folder called `templates`.
-- Inside `main.js`, we created a new template function and then exported it using `module.exports`.
+- Inside `main.js`, we created a function that returns a template, and then exported it using `module.exports`.
-- Finally, we imported `main.js` into `index.js`, and then plugged it into our `/` route.
+- Finally, we imported `templates/main.js` into `index.js`, then plugged it into our `/` route.

 Now that we have a nice grass field to play in, let's start adding some animals.